Cooks with Soul

 What are Grits a Ya Ya?

 Grits A Ya Ya is a variation of traditional shrimp and grits.
-The dish was popularized by Chef Jim Richard at the restaurant The Fish House in Pensacola, Florida.
 It features creamy Gouda cheese grits topped with shrimp cooked in a rich sauce made with bacon, butter, garlic, shallots, and heavy cream.

 What We Love About This Recipe